-9. Get to the Instagram Search Top Results
+8. Get to the Instagram Search Top Results

-Here are more tips:
+Here are some tips:

+The post usually disappears from the top within 24 hours.
 Also, it’s possible that two of your posts get to the top, but then they will compete with each other.

 It seems complicated, and you won’t get to the top every time, but if you do it right, there is a big chance to get there quite often.

-10. Post videos and use Instagram Stories
+9. Post Videos and Use Instagram Stories

 If you aren’t selling a physical product, host a tutorial covering why your service is essential.
 Incorporate testimonials and success stories from previous clients.